Presidencia25/.github/profile/README.md

 > **Apps and AI for civic service and public service at the highest level.**

-Presidencia25 is the open-source home of technology initiatives built by and for the Mexican Presidency.
-We design, develop, and release tools that make government more accessible, transparent, and effective for every citizen.
+We design, develop, and release tools that make government more accessible, transparent, and effective for every citizen and public servant.

 ---